 The state of internal controls is done at least annually.
-The company conducts an annual self-assessment on the performance of the Board Audit Committee aligned with SEC Memo Cir.
-No. 4, s2012 which covers the criteria for assessing the effectiveness of the internal control system.
+The company conducts an annual self-assessment on the performance of the Board Audit Committee aligned with SEC Memo Circular No. 4, series of 2012 which covers the criteria for assessing the effectiveness of the internal control system.